-Indianmeal moths attack a wide variety of food to include dog food, almonds, oatmeal, dried fruit, and spices.
-Infested foods are covered in silk and fecal pellets.
-When the caterpillars have grown large enough to pupate, they wander away from the food source and spin their cocoons in dry, sheltered areas.
+The Indianmeal Moth (Plodia interpunctella) is a small moth with reddish-brown coloring on the ends of the wings.
+Although the adult moth is the more visible, the small larvae, or caterpillars, are the damaging stage.
+The caterpillars are a solid flesh tone without any patterning.
+The caterpillars will live in and eat stored products, such as dog food, almonds, oatmeal, dried fruit, and spices.
+Infested foods are covered in silk and fecal pellets produced by the caterpillars.
+When the caterpillars have grown large enough, they wander away from the food source and spin their cocoons in dry, sheltered areas to undergo metamorphosis.

 You Don't Have To Live With Stored Product Pests.

 Follow the lead of more than 300,000 Southern homeowners who trust Cook’s Pest Control to help protect their homes from household pests.Get a Quote